oziuzoma/oziuzoma-syself-devops/README.md

 ### Post Kubernetes Installation

-A GitOps tool called ArgoCD can be used to deploy manifest files into the destination clusters.
-It is best practice to check on manifest into version control and not apply manifests directly via `kubectl`.
+A GitOps tool called ArgoCD can be used to deploy manifest files into destination clusters.
+It is best practice to check in manifest files into version control and not apply manifests directly via `kubectl`.
 Destination clusters are added to ArgoCD as kubernetes secrets and applications are created to sync resources.
 Application sets can also be used to automate the creation of ArgoCD applications.

  ## REFERENCES: